zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 have been a complicated topic.

-Nowadays, as UTF-8 is the de facto standard for encoding on the Internet, things became much simpler.
+Nowadays, as UTF-8 is the de facto standard for encoding on the Internet, things are much simpler.

 **Best practice**